-There were significant fluctuations in the cover of siderasterid corals caused by disease episodes and the two major cyclone events but these patterns were similar in all three locations and the time x location interaction was not significant (Figure 15A, Table 8).
-Turbinaria corals in the family Dendrophylliidae were the dominant benthic group on Round Top Island where they covered about 7% of the substratum during the most recent surveys (Figure 15B).
-These corals were significantly more abundant on Round Top Island than in the other locations (Table 8).
-There have been significant reductions in Turbinaria cover over the twelve years covered by these surveys, caused by disease and Cyclone Ului.
+There were significant fluctuations in the cover of siderasterid corals caused by disease episodes and the two major cyclone events.
+These patterns were similar in all three locations until the latest survey when cover apparently increased strongly on Round Top reefs.
+This resulted in a significant Time x Location interaction (Figure 14A, Table 8) but as has been mentioned this large increase may not be real and will be ground-truthed again during the next survey.
+These corals are rather slow-growing and therefore this potential sampling error is able to be addressed with a high degree of confidence.
+If mis-identification is found, the next report will include a back correction to ensure future statistical analysis is not skewed.
+Turbinaria corals in the family Dendrophylliidae were the dominant benthic group on Round Top Island where they covered about 7.6% of the substratum during the most recent surveys (Figure 14B).
+These corals were significant reductions in Turbinaria cover over the twelve years covered by these surveys, caused by disease and Cyclone Ului.
 These reductions were greater on Round Top Island than in the other locations and the time x location interaction was significant (Table 8).
-Robust corals in the family Faviidae were moderately common at all three locations and declined significantly in abundance during the twelve years spanned by these surveys (Table 8, Figure 16A).
+Robust corals in the family Faviidae were moderately common at all three locations and declined significantly in abundance during the thirteen years spanned by these surveys (Table 8, Figure 15A).
 Faviid cover decreased more on Slade Islet than on the other locations so the time x location interaction was significant for this coral group (Table 8).
-Poritid corals are also robust but they too declined significantly in abundance from a grand mean of 2.2% cover to 1.6% cover over the twelve years of these surveys (Table 8, Figure 16B).
+Poritid corals are also robust but they too declined significantly in abundance from a grand mean of 2.2% cover to 1.6% cover over the thirteen years of these surveys (Table 8, Figure 15B).

 Soft coral cover doubled on Round Top Island over the ten years till January 2017, giving a significant time effect, but changed very little on Slade Islet and Victor Islet so the time x location interaction was also significant (Table 8).
-There was a marked reduction in soft coral cover in all three inshore locations following Cyclone Debbie (Figure 17).
-Soft coral cover has fluctuated since Cyclone Debbie but has not increased significantly.
+There was a marked reduction in soft coral cover in all three inshore locations following Cyclone Debbie (Figure 16).
+Soft coral cover has fluctuated since Cyclone Debbie on Slade and Victor but has increased significantly on Round Top.